AndreasSchwendimann/sklearn_fastapi/README.md

 # Dockerized FastAPI for FE-DS Trial Day
 This repository can be used to deploy a local instance of the pipeline used in the trial day challenge.
+The currently implemented model is a GMM with 5 clusters.

 ## Clone, Build and Run
 Clone this repository, navigate to the cloned folder to build the image and start a container: